Get your free and exclusive +30-page Authentication Analytics Whitepaper

 WebAuthnAPI for creating and verifying public-key credentialsApp developers (web and native)

 The one-line summary: FIDO2 = WebAuthn + CTAP.
-WebAuthn is what you code against.
-CTAP is what the OS handles under the hood to talk to security keys and biometric modules.
-The diagram below illustrates how the three layers connect.
+WebAuthn is what application developers code against.
+CTAP is the protocol used to communicate with external security keys - handled by the OS, browser or a user-space library like libfido2 depending on platform.
+Platform authenticators like Face ID or Windows Hello do not use CTAP.
+The diagram below illustrates how the layers connect.

 3. What is FIDO2?#